AlexanderLill/PokemonGoers-group6/README.md

 ## Conclusion

 Node.js version 6 has good support for modern JavaScript.
-It should be noted that many of ES2015 features highlighted above improve code quality by enhancing clarity and reducing verbosity.
+The ES2015 features highlighted above have in common that they can improve code quality by enhancing clarity and reducing verbosity.

 # Pracitical Example: Unit testing with Mocha

 This section serves as a practical example of how programming in Node.js looks like.
 We'll be using CommonJS modules, npm and also some modern JavaScript features presented in the previous sections.

-Unit testing is good practice in programming projects.
+Doing unit testing is good practice in programming projects.
 In Node.js projects it is also common practice to have unit tests.
 All major packages in the npm registry employ unit testing to ensure correct behavior.
 Luckily unit testing is very easy in Node.js.
 This section illustrates how to use the `mocha` testing framework and the `chai` assertion library.

 ## Project Setup